earthly/earthly/docs/guides/build-args.md

     This may be useful if you have a set of build args that you'd like to always use and would prefer not to have to specify them on the command line every time.
 The `EARTHLY_BUILD_ARGS` environment variable may also be stored in your `~/.bashrc` file, or some other shell-specific startup script.

-4. From a `.env` file
+4. From an `.arg` file

-   It is also possible to create an `.env` file to contain the build arguments to pass to earthly.
-First create an `.env` file with:
+   It is also possible to create an `.arg` file to contain the build arguments to pass to earthly.
+First create an `.arg` file with:

    ```
    name=eggplant